jbernst/Whole_Genome_Systematics_CVOS/README.md

 * Topology weighting was done using the software TWISST in a [custom pipeline](Phylogenetic-Analyses/TopologyWeighting.md).

 ### Site Specific Likelihood (SSL) Analysis
-* To determine support for the species vs. alternative topologies at a site-by-site and genomic window basis using our whole genomes, we performed site likehood analysis in `IQTREE2` and then used [custom scripts](SSL for further analysis and visualization.
+* To determine support for the species vs. alternative topologies at a site-by-site and genomic window basis using our whole genomes, we performed site likehood analysis in `IQTREE2` and then used [custom scripts](Site-Likelihood-Analysis/SSL.md) for further analysis and visualization.